PawseySC/supercomputing-user-training/refresh-bash-shell-basics/bash-shell-basics.md

 /home/username/training
 ```

-Every shell session automatically defines a number of environment variables, some of which can be quiteuseful.
+Every shell session automatically defines a number of environment variables, some of which can be quite useful.
 Among others, `$HOME` contains the path to your home directory, `$USER` contains your username, and `$PATH` has the list of paths where the shell looks for executable programs and scripts:
 ```
 $ echo $HOME